History of the Office

 Alvin Roubal Luedecke, LL.D.

-Alvin Luedecke was serving as the associate dean of the College of Engineering when he was appointed to be the acting president.
+Alvin Luedecke was the associate dean of the College of Engineering when he was appointed to be the acting president.
 Luedecke served from March 30, 1970 until November 1, 1970.

 Major General James Earl Rudder

-James Earl Rudder, hero of D-Day as Commander of the U.S. Army’s 2nd Ranger Battalion, which stormed the beach at Pointe du Hoc, was serving as vice president when appointed president on June 27, 1959 (effective July 1, 1959).
-In 1963, during Rudder’s administration, the Agricultural & Mechanical College of Texas became Texas A&M University.
-Enrollment doubled as participation in the Corps of Cadets was made optional and women students were admitted.
+James Earl Rudder, hero of D-Day as commander of the U.S. Army’s 2nd Ranger Battalion known for storming the beach at Pointe du Hoc, became vice president of Texas A&M in 1958, and president on June 27, 1959.
+In 1963, the Agricultural & Mechanical College of Texas became Texas A&M University, and Rudder helped transform the small land-grant college into a respected university.
+Participation in the Corps of Cadets was made optional, enrollment doubled, the campus slowly became integrated and women were formally admitted.
 In addition, the research program was greatly expanded and academic and faculty standards were improved.
-On September 1, 1965, when Dr. Harrington retired as chancellor of the Texas A&M University System, the title was changed to president, and Gen. Rudder took over this position as well, both of which he held until his death on March 23, 1970.
-Gen. Rudder received an honorary law degree from Baylor University in 1960.
-General Rudder, a 1932 graduate of Texas A&M, was the second Aggie to serve as president, after Dr. Marion Thomas Harrington ’22.
+On September 1, 1965, Rudder took over the System presidency as well, holding both positions until his death on March 23, 1970.
+Rudder, a 1932 graduate of Texas A&M, was the second Aggie to serve as president.